No-Skids-Alliance/NSA/docs/source/content/0-introduction.rst

 .. _From Wikipedia: https://en.wikipedia.org/wiki/Script_kiddie

-Hey, everyone.
-Thanks for joining me here today.
-I'd like to get something off my chest; it's something I've been struggling with for some time, and I've decided that it's time to speak up.
+I'd like to get something off my chest.
+It's something I've been struggling with for years, and it's time I spoke up.
 So, here goes:

 `I'm a script kiddie.`